-Moneda Street, perpendicular to the National Palace, is located in downtown just off the Zocalo.
-It is home to close to a dozen important historical buildings and sites, the first of which was the home of Mexico’s archbishop.
-Built on top of an ancient pyramid – visible today thanks to the government’s Archaeological Window program – the Treasury Secretariat has converted the building into an eclectic art museum housing pieces donated from its in-kind tax program.
-Then, there is the Museum of Cultures, where the Spanish crown minted its silver coins, today showcasing the history and artwork from various cultures around the world.
-We will also explore Santa Teresa la Antigua Convent, with its original 18th century columns and tile work on view, as well as the site of the first printing press, Santa Ines Church still stands in its original spot, while its Convent which has been converted into a museum housing the works of controversial artist Jose Luis Cuevas.
-The original San Carlos Acadamy of Arts is also located on this street.
+Moneda Street, just off the Zocalo, is home to sundry sites of interest.
+We begin our walk at the National University’s newest museum-cultural center – UNAM Hoy, before heading over to what was once the home of Mexico’s archbishop.
+Built on top of an ancient pyramid – visible today thanks to the government’s Archaeological Window Program – the Treasury Ministry has converted this colonial building into an eclectic art museum housing all sorts of artwork donated to its in-kind tax program.
+From there, we’ll stop at the Museum of World Cultures, originally a Spanish mint, today a surprisingly comprehensive museum showcasing the history and artwork of various cultures around the world.
+We will also check out what is showing at the Santa Teresa la Antigua Convent which is now host to experimental and installational art exhibits, the site where the first printing press to arrive to the New World was set up, the Santa Ines Church and its nunnery, converted into an art museum which displays the controversial works of recently deceased painter Jose Luis Cuevas.
+Along this route we will also take in the original San Carlos Academy of Arts (where Diego Rivera studied and later became director).